Askaniy/CylindricalTextureCalibrator/ReadMe.md

 - The albedo and color calibration does not use the usual texture averaging to determine initial brightness, but rather a derived precise formula that accounts for distortions in the planetographic projection.

-- Why was this (planetocentric to planetographic) specific coordinate transformation chosen?
-In the [Celestia space simulator](https://github.com/CelestiaProject/Celestia), it is the planetographic projection that is used for spheroids (for 3D models it is the planetocentric projection).
+- Why are reprojections only available to planetographic projection?
+In the [Celestia space simulator](https://github.com/CelestiaProject/Celestia) this is the projection used for spheroids (for 3D models it is the planetocentric projection).